-As long as students are productively working, they should be allowed as much time as they need within the confines of the regular school day to complete that day's test session.
+As long as students are productively working, they should be allowed as much time as they need, within the confines of the regular school day, to complete that day's test session.
 Schools are not expected to extend the school day in order for students to complete a test session.

-For planning purposes only, estimated average times that most students will need to complete test sessions are provided on Page 40 of this manual.
+For planning purposes only, estimated average times that most students will need to complete test sessions are provided in Appendix B (Page 37 of this manual).
 Please plan accordingly to allow students who are productively working to complete the test at their own pace each day.
-If a student is no longer working productively, administration may be stopped for that session, but the examiner should continue with administration of the next session as scheduled.
+If a student is no longer working productively, administration may be stopped for that session, but the examiner should continue with the administration of the next session as scheduled for that student.